NeuroHackademy2025/open-science-pipeline/README.md

 This project provides a program to automatically create a local repository structured according to **FAIR** (Findable, Accessible, Interoperable, Reusable) and **Open Science** principles.
 It is designed to help researchers organize and prepare their materials for publication in open repositories like OSF, Zenodo, or GitHub.

 Creators:
-Florencia Altschuler

-Annika Andersson

-Jaime Rios

-Iliana Sandoval
+Florencia Altschuler,Annika Andersson,Jaime Rios, Iliana Sandoval

-Responsible organization:
-Neurohackademy | UW eScience Institute

 Features:
 -Creates a local repository